Well, it finally happened.

 As product owners and affiliate marketers, you should be paying attention, but try not to worry TOO much – our talented Product team has already implemented several powerful changes to the backend on ClickBank to ensure continuity for detailed tracking on our marketplace.
 Learn more about our Integrated Sales Reporting feature here or watch the video below!

-With that said, iOS 14.5 is still a huge disruption to online marketing as we know it.
+With all that said, iOS 14.5 is still a huge disruption to online marketing as we know it.
 Read on to discover what’s different, what’s the same, and how you can best respond to the iOS 14 update so that your business comes out even stronger!
 (And to discover what’s going on with email privacy, check out our post on the iOS 15 Apple privacy update.)

 What Is This iOS 14 Update, Anyway?